molgenis/hadoop-pipeline/README.md

 __Solution:__
 This could be due to a lack of available memory to run the binary tools.
 If possible, try letting it run to see if it eventually throws a `java.lang.OutOfMemoryError: Java heap space` error/exit code 255.
 Alternatively, simply kill the job and initiate a new one with more memory (see solution above).

+---

+__Problem:__
+I get an error similar to that shown below.

+	<year/month/day hours:minutes:seconds> INFO mapreduce.Job: Task Id : attempt_<attempt id>, Status : FAILED
+	AttemptID:attempt_<attempt id> Timed out after <number> secs

+__Solution:__
+Try increasing the time before Hadoop ends a mapper/reducer if it has not contacted the context yet.
+This can be done by increasing the `mapreduce.task.timeout` value (either in the cluster config files or by using `-D`).